demidovsursu/caio/README.md

 # caio
-Caio is All in One, compiler-compiler, AST, tree buider &amp; tree walker, parse generator
+Caio is All in One, compiler-compiler, AST, tree buider &amp; tree walker, EBNF parser generator

 Caio translates the language definition to Flex, Bison and C++ files.